ceterumnet/AlpacaHub/README.md

 drivers when the vendor does not.

-We are definitely living in an era where there are so many different options that most use cases _are_ be supported.
+We are definitely living in an era where there are so many different options that most use cases _are_ supported with current options.

 For many, simply running a Windows laptop connected to the imaging equipment will be the easiest and most simple approach.
 If this is